mugsiemx/credit-risk-classification/README.md

 ## machine learning from freeCodeCamp.org
 - https://www.youtube.com/watch?v=i_LwzRVP7bg
-code ideas and some code will be the same as this was assignment is expected to be my go to for example code when needed
+code ideas and some code will be the same as this assignment is expected to be my 'go to' for example code when needed

 ## documentation on supervised learning
 -https://scikit-learn.org/stable/tutorial/statistical_inference/supervised_learning.html